Frequently Asked Questions

 Courtesy extended in all relationships – student to student or student to teacher/staff.

-Stewardship of the property, supplies, and equipment of Katy Classical Academy, as well as Trinity Baptist Church.
+Stewardship of the property, supplies, and equipment of Katy Classical Academy, as well as Current: a Christian Church.

 Preparation for class and readiness to learn.